Definition

 The Mirai source code was later released to the public, enabling anyone to use the malware to create botnets by targeting poorly protected IoT devices.

-From a user perspective, botnet attacks are difficult to detect because devices continue to act normally even when infected.
-It may be possible for a user to remove the malware itself, but it is unlikely for the user to have any effect on the botnet as a whole.
-As botnet and IoT attack vectors increase in sophistication, IoT security will need to be addressed at an industry level.
+From a user perspective, botnet attacks are challenging to detect because devices act normally even when infected.
+As botnet and IoT attacks increase in sophistication, IoT security must be addressed at an industry level.

 Dig Deeper on Threats and vulnerabilities